MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

   announced as `element.style {}`.
 *   Select `Down Arrow` to navigate the list of styles in order of specificity.
 A screen reader announces each style starting with the name of the CSS file, the line number on which the style appears, and the name of the style.
 For example, `main.css:233 .card__img {}`.
 *   Select `Enter` to inspect a style in more detail.
 Focus begins on an editable version of the style name.
 *   Select `Tab` to move between editable versions of each CSS property and the corresponding values.
-At the end of each style block is a blank editable text field which you may use to add additional CSS properties.
+At the end of each style block is a blank editable text field which you can use to add additional CSS properties.
-*   You may continue to select `Tab` to move through the list of styles, or select `Escape` to exit the mode and go back to navigating by arrow keys.
+*   You can continue to select `Tab` to move through the list of styles, or select `Escape` to exit the mode and go back to navigating by arrow keys.

 For additional shortcuts, navigate to [Styles pane keyboard reference][DevtoolsShortcutsStylesPaneKeyboard].